Backing Bitcoin: Understanding Its Financial Core

 What backs the value of Bitcoin?

-Unlike traditional money, Bitcoin isn't backed by a government or a physical asset like gold.
-Its value stems from its mathematically enforced scarcity, the computational power securing its network, and the collective trust of its users.
+Unlike traditional currencies, Bitcoin is not backed by a government or a physical asset.
+Its value is established by a combination of its mathematically enforced scarcity, the robust security of its global network, and growing adoption.

 Is Bitcoin backed by any physical asset?